 This can result in costly, inefficient cooling of your home.
 By cleaning your air conditioning filters regularly, your wallet and the environment will thank you!

 Ready to take your AC filter cleaning into your own hands?
-Keep reading for your guide on how to clean an AC filter.
+Keep reading for your guide on cleaning your homes HVAC filter.

 When Should You Clean Your AC Filter?